kronenpj/docker-pyinstaller/README.md

 # PyInstaller Docker Images

-**cdrx/pyinstaller-linux** and **cdrx/pyinstaller-windows** are a pair of Docker containers to ease compiling Python applications to binaries / exe files.
+**toilal/pyinstaller-linux** and **toilal/pyinstaller-windows** are a pair of Docker containers to ease compiling Python applications to binaries / exe files.

-Current PyInstaller version used: 3.6.
+Those images have been forked from [cdrx/docker-pyinstaller](https://github.com/cdrx/docker-pyinstaller) to provide more variations of base images, using `ubuntu:xenial`, `ubuntu:precise` and `ubuntu:focal` as base images.

+Pyinstaller `3.6` is supported.

 ## Tags

-`cdrx/pyinstaller-linux` and `cdrx/pyinstaller-windows` both have two tags, `:python2` and `:python3` which you can use depending on the requirements of your project. `:latest` points to `:python3`

-The `:python2` tags run Python 2.7.

-The `:python3` tag runs Python 3.7.
+`toilal/pyinstaller-linux` and `toilal/pyinstaller-windows`

 ## Usage